ammar-tanwar/bloglearnbay/posts/gradient-descent-for-machine-learning.md

 What is learning rate?

-In machine learning and statistics, the learning rate is a tuning parameter in an optimization algorithm that determines the step size at each iteration while moving toward a minimum of a loss function.
+In Machine Learning and statistics, the learning rate is a tuning parameter in an optimization algorithm that determines the step size at each iteration while moving toward a minimum of a loss function.

 There are following steps to solve the Gradient descent :